nemvel/Laravel/README.md

 # Testing API on Linux OS:

-- Open terimnal from the project directory
+- Open terminal from the project directory

 - Run the application on local development server: